A (Completely Biased) Look at The Illogical Arguments of the Opposition

 That simply isn’t true.

-Clients can—and should—eat whatever they want.
+On cheat days, clients can—and should—eat whatever they want.
 Most of them want to have some junk food, and that’s fine.
 No one has ever published a diet involving a cheating protocol that suggests or requires that ALL calories be obtained from a drive thru window.

 To go back to the example of alcohol, I might tell a client it’s okay to have a few drinks; that of course will mean different things to different people.